12 Rules of Courtly Love In Medieval Courts

 1. Admiration

-Admiration is integral to courtly love, a medieval code shaping noble relationships.
+Admiration is integral to courtly love, one of the medieval rules of courtly love shaping noble relationships.

 The lover, typically a knight, reveres the lady’s virtues—beauty, intelligence, grace—expressed through poetry and noble deeds.